mini-kep/documentation/docs/database.md

 POST methods should require API_TOKEN as URL parameter or header, validate it with environment variable (possibly Heroku config vars)

+Note: originally was post ```'api/incoming'```, but htis became confusing with several endponts using POST method.

 GET
 ---